Tap the text to show or hide reading controls.

 “Hah.
 This is the flavor.”

-The more his focus wavered and his stomach churned, the more an inexplicable exhilaration boiled up, steadying him.
+The more his focus wavered and his stomach churned, the more an inexplicable exhilaration came boiling up, and it settled Yujin’s mind.

 I won’t collapse.
 Such a coward.